How can we improve this website? Let us know by sending us feedback

 Our forthcoming email newsletter will provide updates about new programs and opportunities.
 For information targeted towards your needs, you can include information about your location and interests when you sign up.

-Working NYC was created by the Mayor’s Office for Workforce Development in collaboration with the Mayor’s Office for Economic Opportunity.
+Working NYC was created by the Mayor’s Office for Talent and Workforce Development in collaboration with the Mayor’s Office for Economic Opportunity.
 It was developed through a user-centered and iterative process with input from City agencies, provider organizations, and the New Yorkers it aims to serve.
 Version 1 of the site launched in August 2020, and it will continue to evolve to include new features and programs in future iterations.

 The City of New York is committed to ensuring that all New Yorkers can access all of our digital content.
 To reach that goal, we passed Local Law 26 of 2016, requiring City agencies to make their websites accessible.
 The City adopted the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA standard, and we’re aiming to adopt the WCAG 2.1 standard by July 2021.